Tenancy and housing

 Everyone renting their home has some basic legal protections

-If you’re renting your home, you have some minimum legal protections, the same as you do with a job.
+If you’re renting your home (if you’re a “tenant”), you have some minimum legal protections, the same as you do with a job.
 Your legal rights don’t just depend on whatever agreement you have with your landlord, whether written or unwritten.

 Your minimum rights cover things like how often the landlord can increase the rent, when they can come inside your place, and how many months’ notice they have to give you if they want you to move out.

 These minimum protections are in the Residential Tenancies Act 1986 – the main law that deals with tenants and landlords.